 Skip to content

 Luckily, you don’t have to get a degree in accounting or even take a course to learn the basics of tracking expenses.
-These days, professional business expense trackers like the HoneyBook + QuickBooks integration can do it all for you digitally.
-All you need is a basic understanding of expense tracking and some preliminary setup.
+These days, professional business expense trackers like HoneyBook and QuickBooks can do much of the work for you digitally.
+All you need is a basic understanding of expense tracking and a preliminary setup.

 • Software subscriptions

-Reporting your expenses accurately can help you yield bigger tax savings, making tax season less stressful overall.
+Accurately reporting your expenses can also help you yield bigger tax savings, making tax season less stressful overall.

 Understanding and optimizing your cash flow

-When you have an accurate view of your income and expenses, it’s easier to plan both your short- and long-term business financial goals.
-In the short term, you’ll know how much money is coming in each month to be able to pay yourself and your employees or contractors.
+When you have an accurate view of your business income and expenses, it’s easier to plan your short- and long-term business financial goals, and to get a hold on your overall monthly budget.

 If you’re spending more money than you make, eventually you’ll run out of cash to do business.
 Tracking your expenses and cash flow will show you if you’re truly making money, or if you’re overestimating earnings by underestimating expenses.